turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

-Let's create the test and see if it's works as expected.
-We mint 3 new NFTs and add all of it the market, we expect the market to have all 3 listed NFTs.
+Let's write the test and see if it works as expected.
+We will mint 3 new NFTs and add all of it to the market and we expect to see 3 listed NFTs.

 ```typescript
 describe('get_market_list', () => {